YasmineSerghini/2023ss_do_ys/coursework.md

 Buffer is a super cool website that helps people manage their social media.
 But what's even cooler is their pay system - everyone knows how much everyone else makes!
 The whole team gets together to talk about pay and give their thoughts.

 Buffer has changed the way they pay their team over the years, making it simpler and more in line with what other companies are doing.
 Now, they're working on making it even better for people who work from home.
-Exciting stuff!
+Exciting right?

 ---

-The formula takes into account several factors, including job function, experience level, and location.
-Each of these factors is assigned a weight, and the final salary is calculated by multiplying the weights of each factor by the employee's specific values and adding them together.
+Buffer's salary formula is like a math equation that considers a few things, like the job you do, how much experience you have, and where you live.

-Buffer's salary system is also designed to be fair and equitable, as it ensures that employees with similar qualifications and experience levels receive similar compensation.
-Additionally, the company periodically reviews and updates its salary formula to ensure that it remains competitive and relevant.
+Each of these things gets a number, and we add them together to get your salary!
+This way, everyone who has similar skills and experience gets paid similarly.
+They're obviously also checking to make sure they pay their team what they deserve!

 ---

 One notable feature of Buffer's salary system is its transparency.
-The company makes all salary information available to its employees, including the salaries of their colleagues.
-This transparency is meant to promote trust and open communication among employees.
+They're super open about salaries and tell everyone how much everyone else makes, so there are no secrets.
+This way, everyone knows they're being paid fairly and can talk about pay without feeling weird.
+It's like having an open book - they want everyone to trust each other and be open about money!

 ---